EmumbaOrg/docs-retail-solution-accelerator/docs/03-Setting-Up-Data-in-PostgreSQL/02-Alembic-Migrations.md

 # 3.2 Alembic Migrations

-In this section, you'll learn about how **Alembic** is used to manage the database schema and AI workflows in the AgenticShop backend.
+In this section, you'll learn about how **Alembic** is used to manage the database schema in the AgenticShop backend.

 ## What is Alembic?